 OLIVER BUTLER (DIRECTOR/DEVELOPER)

 Oliver Butler is a founder and co-Artistic Director of The Debate Society.
-He recently directed the West Coast Premiere of Will Eno's THOM PAIN (BASED ON NOTHING) starring Rainn Wilson at The Geffen Playhouse.
-Last year he directed Christopher Shinn's AN OPENING IN TIME at Hartford Stage and Daniel Goldfarb's LEGACY at Williamstown Theatre Festival.
+He recently directed THE AMATEURS by Jordan Harrison at The Vineyard.
+He directed the West Coast Premiere of Will Eno's THOM PAIN (BASED ON NOTHING) starring Rainn Wilson at The Geffen Playhouse.
+Regionally he directed Christopher Shinn's AN OPENING IN TIME at Hartford Stage and Daniel Goldfarb's LEGACY at Williamstown Theatre Festival.
 In Australia he directed the premiere of TIMESHARE by Lally Katz at The Malthouse in Melbourne.
 He also directed the premiere of Will Eno’s THE OPEN HOUSE (OBIE Award for Direction; Lortel Award, Best Play) at the Signature Theatre Company.
-In New York, Oliver has also directed the premieres of GOODBYE NEW YORK, GOODBYE HEART by Lally Katz (The Australian-American Production Company) and HOSTAGE SONG, a new musical by Kyle Jarrow and Clay McLeod Chapman (Horse Trade Theater Group).
 He is a Sundance Institute Fellow and a Bill Foeller Fellow (Williamstown).